yeasy/learning_pickleball/en/20_faq.md

 * **Fitness training**: Use the court for shuttle runs, jump rope, and core exercises (see [Chapter 4](04_fitness.md)).
 * **Shadow swings**: Practice swing mechanics in front of a mirror or while recording video to check form.
 * **Ball machine**: If available, use a ball machine to practice returns at different speeds and angles.
+* **Video and AI-assisted review**: Record practice from a side-back angle with a phone or action camera, then review serves, third shots, net positioning, and unforced errors.
+AI pose-analysis tools can help identify rhythm and balance issues, but they do not replace live coaching.

 ## 20.21 [Q20] What should I watch out for when transitioning from tennis, badminton, or table tennis?